 Vera analyzed 9,793 infractions committed in 2015 that resulted in a segregation sanction and discovered that by the end of 2015 nearly half of those cases had not resulted in an admission into PSEG.
-198 For those who were eventually admitted to PSEG, the average time between the issuance of a sanction and admission into PSEG was 13 days.
+The average time between the issuance of a sanction and admission into PSEG was 13 days.
 One third of admissions into PSEG came after two or more infractions had been adjudicated guilty.
 The Vera Report attributes several causes for the backlog, including (i) a delay in mental health reviews of people with "M" designations, which is required before their placement in PSEG 199; and (ii) waiting for a person to clear the 30-day or 60-day sentence limitations.
 Vera-run focus groups revealed that people in custody and Correction Officers did not understand why some people were placed into segregation while others were not, resulting in a system that appeared arbitrary.
 200

-To address this issue, proposed rule $\S6-24(g)$ requires that placement in RMAS Level 1 or Level 2 occur within 30 days of adjudication of guilt.
+To address this issue, proposed rule § 6-24(g) requires that placement in RMAS Level 1 or Level 2 occur within 30 days of adjudication of guilt.
 If the Department does not place a person into RMAS within this 30-day period, DOC may not place the person in RMAS at a later time.
+The purpose of this rule is to ensure that, in keeping with procedural justice and due process principles underlying Chapter 6, punishment is "swift, certain, and fair."
+201